 For each heat, the chemical analysis representing the melt must be reported in addition to the analysis of the product.
-Alloys that are not ESR or VAR re-melted are required to have two product analysis reported.
+Alloys that are not ESR or VAR re-melted are required to have two product analyses reported.
 The chemistry is reported as the percentage of each element by mass.
 The required percentages are listed in the attached API 5CRA checklists.
 For Group 2 alloys, the PREN must also be reported.
 This is easily calculated from the analysis using our PREN calculator.

 CHARPY V NOTCH (CVN) OR FLATTENING TESTING

 Charpy V-Notch impact tests or flattening tests are required to be performed on each end of two pieces per heat of pipe and each end of each piece of coupling stock.
 The preferred test is a transverse Charpy V-Notch (TCVN).
-However flattening tests are performed when TCVN specimens can’t be obtained due to the size of the pipe.
+However, flattening tests are performed when TCVN specimens can’t be obtained due to the size of the pipe.
 The TCVN requirements, provided in the API 5CRA checklists, depend upon the minimum specified yield strength and maximum critical wall thickness.
-The testing is performed at 14°F, unless otherwise specified.
-Reduction factors are also provided for when a full size TCVN specimen cannot be obtained.
+The testing is performed at 14°F unless otherwise specified.
+Reduction factors are also provided for when a full-size TCVN specimen cannot be obtained.
 The formula for calculating the flattening test requirements can be found in section 7.7 of API 5CRA.
 For flattening tests, a load versus deflection record should be made for each test, and the test record should report the required load and deflection accuracy.
 Charpy V-Notch test results are commonly reported in units of foot-pounds (ft-lbs) rounded to the nearest whole number.
 Flattening tests are simply reported as pass or fail.

 A hardness survey must be performed on one pipe per heat.
 If the wall thickness is >0.450”, the survey consists of three rows of measurements; near the OD, Mid-Wall, and ID.
 Each row consists of three indentations.
 For thinner wall pipe, the survey may be limited to one or two rows, as described in API 5CRA figure B.4.
 The average hardness at each location needs to be reported along with the individual readings.
 The maximum allowable hardness and variation are provided in the attached API 5CRA checklists.
 Hardness values are commonly reported in Rockwell C (HRC) rounded to the nearest whole number.

 One microstructural evaluation is required to be performed on each heat.
 For all alloys, the microstructure needs to be free of continuous grain boundary precipitates.
-Inter-metallic phases, nitrides and carbides cannot exceed 1.0 % in total and sigma phase cannot exceed 0.5%.
+Inter-metallic phases, nitrides, and carbides cannot exceed 1.0 % in total and the sigma phase cannot exceed 0.5%.
 For Group 2 alloys, ferrite content must be measured and reported per ASTM E562.
-Duplex alloys should have ferrite in the range of 40-60%, while super duplex alloys should have a ferrite content 35-55%.
+Duplex alloys should have ferrite in the range of 40-60%, while super duplex alloys should have a ferrite content of 35-55%.

 ULTRASONIC TESTING (UT)

 Each manufactured piece of material certified to API 5CRA must be ultrasonically inspected for the detection of longitudinal and transverse imperfections on the outside and inside surfaces to acceptance level L2 in accordance with ISO 9303 or ASTM E213 (longitudinal) and ISO 9305 or ASTM E213 (transverse), and laminar imperfections with an area greater than 260 mm2 (0.4 in2) when outlined on the surface by ultrasonic testing in accordance with ISO 10124.
-The Mill Test Report should report the notch depth, notch length, width and radial hole.
+The Mill Test Report should report the notch depth, notch length, width, and radial hole.

 *While every effort has been made to ensure the accuracy of the above review, assessment, conclusions, and report, the appropriateness of their application and their interpretation remain the sole responsibility of the user.